Tis a gift to be simple, tis a gift to be free

-House cringed at the thought of sitting at his small table, forced to make small talk.
+House cringed at the thought of dinner at his small table, forced to make small talk.
 Too many memories of past holidays, of his father's continual criticisms and contempt—

 "Hey," Wilson said.
 "Relax, it's okay.
 Dinner on the couch then, no problem."
 He turned away.
 "I could use some help if you're up for it."

-When House entered the kitchen it was to find Wilson's netbook perched in a far corner, playing something that sounded pretty good.
+When House entered the kitchen it was to find Wilson's work tablet perched in a corner.
+Music emerged that sounded pretty good.
 "One of the streams from WXPN," Wilson said.
 "A patient recommended it and I got hooked."

 "I didn't think you cared about music one way or the other," House said.
 "Though you do know your Broadway tunes."

 House got down dinner plates.
 They looked like they needed a good rinse.
-He hadn't used them since Cuddy had stopped by to check on him after the crane disaster and they'd—His mind slammed the door shut on that memory and pushed him away.
+He hadn't used them since Cuddy had stopped by to check on him after the crane disaster and they'd—His mind slammed the door shut on that memory.
 "Learn something new every day," he said, amazed at how calm he sounded.